GorgonMeducer/PLOOC/README.md

 ### Introduction
 ---
-The Protected Low-overhead Object Oriented Programming with ANSI-C, a.k.a PLOOC ['plu:k] is a well-ploished C macro templates which:
+The Protected Low-overhead Object Oriented Programming with ANSI-C, a.k.a PLOOC ['plu:k] is a set of well-ploished C macro templates which:

 - Provide __protection for private__ class members